zbrachinara/quicksweeper-doc/src/gamemodes.md

 when a player selects a single mine, their game ends, and their area becomes unclaimed and reset.
 Players also lose for not making enough progress in a certain amount of time, to encourage fast, exciting play and prevent the game from being clogged up with players who have nothing to do but don't want to lose.

+* **Capture the Flag**
+Two or more teams each have a flag.
+The goal of the game is to collect all flags.
+Play proceeds as in stage 2 of area attack: activating a mine causes neighboring squares to reset.
+When a flag is in a team's territory, that team may move the flag to a neighboring square.
+This acts as if a mine was activated.
+To move the flag again, the team must reclaim the area surrounding the flag.

+* **Teams**

+There are two teams playing on a large board.
+Each starts on their own side.
+Players can see the numbers in all squares their team has claimed.
+Players may select any square adjacent to one of their team's squares.
+Activating a mine causes neighboring squares to reset, and freezes the player who selected the mine.
+Each team is trying to claim the entire board for themselves.

 * **Stacked mines**

 Cells with mines can be weighted variably, so that even if one cell has one neighboring cell